 Although I was very grateful to all my friends, I missed that kind of support.
 I was not allowed to grieve.
 The modern world has no place for a bereaved person.
 There is only place for actions and the widow is invited, forced often, to react!
 My friends wanted me to react, to stop thinking, to turn page and go ahead.
 “Life continues ” was a recurrent sentence.
 “Move on!
 Why don’t you enroll in a gym … go on a trip… read a book… watch the television?”

 Why don’t you….go……go……go, ….do….do……do..!!!

-After many long years, when I have completed my grief, seen the light at the end of my tunnel and eventually walked out of it, living in a foreign country, I feel blessed for having had such a deep and intense experience of life and love and I feel called by the strong need to help other people through their grief.
+After many long years, having processed my grief, I have seen the light at the end of my tunnel and eventually walked out of it, to live in a foreign country.
+I feel blessed for having had such a deep and intense experience of life and love and I feel called by the strong need to help other people through their journey.
 I am happy to share the inner richness which I have been gifted by life.
-I recently became a “grief recovery method” specialist, and accompany those bereaved people who are lonely in their journey of grieving and who need to be emotionally understood in their pain, given support, comfort and hope.
+I am now a “grief recovery method” specialist and a grief coach.
+I accompany individuals who are lonely in their journey of grieving and who need their pain to be emotionally understood with support, comfort and hope.

 Found that interesting?

 Make your dreams a reality with a professional evaluation of your career to date.

 The evidence is in.
 More women in your company can deliver 35% greater financial returns.
 (Catalyst)